 Rudy Ruiz is an American author, advocate and social entrepreneur.
 The son and grandson of Mexican immigrants, Rudy Ruiz was born in Brownsville, Texas and raised along the US-Mexico border, living in Matamoros, Mexico for extensive periods of time.
 He did not speak English until he entered school at the age of five.
 Once in school, he excelled and dreamt of growing up to be a writer, an entrepreneur, and a contributor to the wellbeing of immigrants and minorities, as well as to positive relations between diverse cultures and nations.
 He went on to earn a BA in Government, specializing in International Relations, at Harvard College.
 He then earned a Masters in Public Policy specializing in International Trade & Finance at the Harvard Kennedy School.

-Within his advocacy marketing firm, Ruiz has worked on a range of issues, from financial literacy to the elimination of health disparities.
+Within his advocacy marketing firm, Ruiz has worked on a range of issues, from financial literacy to the elimination of health inequities.

-Ruiz has also been an advocate for comprehensive immigration reform, universal healthcare, and regulations to curb the impact of sugary drinks and fast food on obesity, writing numerous op-eds and columns as a Contributor to CNN.com.
-His columns have appeared in major newspapers across the country, including the Houston Chronicle and Philadelphia Inquirer.
+Ruiz has also been an advocate for comprehensive immigration reform, universal healthcare, and regulations to curb the impact of sugary drinks on chronic disease, writing as a Contributor to CNN.com.
+His columns have appeared in major newspapers, including the Houston Chronicle and Philadelphia Inquirer.

-Ruiz has served as a member of the Board of Directors of CSPI (Center for Science in the Public Interest), a national thought leader on issues of nutrition.
+Ruiz served on the Board of Directors of CSPI (Center for Science in the Public Interest).
+He also founded the Harvard College Equity, Diversity & Inclusion Fund.